A223D/simple-github-announcements/README.md

 `simple-github-announcements` is a project which aims to build a non-intrusive announcement system in the most easiest way to use possible.

 > This repository serves as the "central server" for announcements and is meant to be forked.
-For a simple GitHub announcements client, visit [this repository(LINK TBD)]().
+For a simple GitHub announcements client, visit [this repository(LINK TBD)🚧]().

 A pub-sub type architecture is used along with client polling to receive announcements to a local machine.